Extract Installable Package References from renv.lock for Use with pak

 The function is used to extract a complete list of installable references

-for rapid, parallel installation via pak
+from any renv.lock for rapid, parallel installation via pak.
+After

 installing with pak::pkg_install, you can run renv::restore to link